Social Media Portraits

 Social media is a powerful platform in both our professional and personal lives.
 It goes without saying that having a good profile portrait is a key part of sending out the right message to our audience.
 Whether it's LinkedIn, Twitter, Facebook or Tinder, a good profile portrait will open doors for you and help you extend your social reach.

-When it comes to creating a good first impression people are now more savvy than ever.
-Whether your preference is Tinder, OK Cupid or RSVP your online dating profile portrait will be the first point of connection between you and a potential partner.
+When it comes to creating a good first impression people are more savvy now than ever before.
+Whether your preference is Tinder, Bumble, OK Cupid or RSVP, your online dating profile portrait will be the first point of connection between you and a potential partner.
 It therefore needs to be flattering, engage the eye of the viewer and convey a genuine sense of who you are.

-Putting time into your own personal branding by creating a good profile portrait can instantly change the way in which others perceive you.
+Putting time into your own personal branding by creating good profile portraits can instantly change the way in which others perceive you.

 What to wear

-Having worked professionally for the last two decades as both a photographer and model, I’ve spent a lot of time casting people and being cast.
-It’s given me a great insight, as to what goes on in the minds of people when they are viewing profile pictures and assessing potential candidates.
+Having two decades of experience as both a renown fashion photographer and a professional model, I’ve spent a lot of time casting people as well as being cast myself for various TV ads and magazines.
+It’s given me a fist hand insight into what goes on in the minds of people when they are viewing profile pictures and assessing potential candidates.

-Choose clothing that is flattering to your physique and colours that compliment your complexion.
+When deciding on what to wear, my advice is to choose clothing that is flattering to your physique and colours that compliment your complexion.
 If you wish to look slimmer, wear darker colours and avoid white.
-If you wish to look more genuine and trustworthy, wear mid-tone blue.
+If you wish to look more genuine and convey trust, wear mid-tone blue.
 On-line dating is a visual medium, so it’s worth investing a bit of time into what you’ll be wearing on the day of your shoot.

 If you're including 3 outfit changes, show diversity by styling them from casual to semi formal.
+Add more dimension to your outfit choices by layering your clothing.
+Include everyday props such as hats, scarves and bags.
 Remember, on-line dating is not meant to be like a job interview, so avoid anything too formal or corporate.
 Finally, feeling comfortable in your clothing choices will help you to feel more confident and relaxed in front of the camera.